open2b/scriggo-site/site/templates/show-render.md

 # Show and Render

-The [show](#show) statement renders values and shows them, while the [render](#render) operator renders a template file but without showing it.
-It is usually used with a show statement to show the rendered file.
+The [show](#show) statement renders values and shows them, while the [render](#render) operator renders a template file.
+The render operator it is usually used in a show statement to show the rendered file.

 ## Show

-The _show_ statement followed by one or more values, renders the values and shows the result.
+The _show_ statement, followed by one or more expressions, renders the evaluation of expressions and shows the results.

 ```scriggo
 {% show 5 + 2, " = ", 7 %}